California Wildfire Injury Attorneys

 The following are examples of actions that may constitute bad faith:

-• Denying a claim with no explanation or justification
+• Denying a claim with no explanation or justification.

-• Misrepresenting the specific provisions of an insurance policy
+• Misrepresenting the specific provisions of an insurance policy.

-• Lying about what is and is not covered under an insurance policy
+• Lying about what is and is not covered under an insurance policy.

-• Undervaluing insurance claims
+• Undervaluing insurance claims.

-• Ignoring requests to respond to an insurance claim
+• Ignoring requests to respond to an insurance claim.

-• Excessive delays while processing an insurance claim
+• Excessive delays while processing an insurance claim.

 What If Your Insurance Does Not Cover A Wildfire?

+If you can’t file a claim with your insurance provider, you may still have other options for compensation if another party’s negligence contributed to your losses.
 Some options include filing a claim with the at-fault party’s insurance company or joining a class-action lawsuit against a negligent utility company.
-Don’t hesitate to talk to our California wildfire injury attorneys to learn more about your options.
+Consider consulting California wildfire injury attorneys to learn more about your options.

 Steps To Take After A Wildfire In California

-1. Find A Safe Place To Stay — If the wildfire has displaced you and your family, find a safe location far enough from the smoke to avoid health issues but close enough to manage necessary tasks.
+1. Find a Safe Place to Stay — If the wildfire has displaced you and your family, find a safe location far enough from the smoke to avoid health issues but close enough to manage necessary tasks.
 This could be a hotel, a friend’s or family’s house, or a shelter.

-2. Seek Medical Attention Immediately — Get a thorough check-up to address any health issues right away.
+2. Seek Medical Attention — Get a thorough check-up to address any health issues right away.
 Ensure your pets are also examined, as they might have injuries that are not immediately noticeable.

-3. Maintain A Journal — In addition to documenting property damage, you should also document your injuries and how they have affected your life.
+3. Maintain a Journal — In addition to documenting property damage, you should also document your injuries and how they have affected your life.
 Write about your daily struggles, including the pain you’re experiencing, your worries, and your thoughts.
 This detailed account can later help prove the extent of your pain and suffering in a claim.

 What Not To Do After A Wildfire